Steve Sailer: Influence

-Sailer's writing has been described as a precursor to Trumpism, seeming "to exercise a kind of subliminal influence across much of the right in [the 2000s].
+Sailer's writing has been described as a precursor to Trumpism, seeming "to exercise a kind of subliminal influence across much of the right in the 2000s.
 One could detect his influence even in the places where his controversial writing on race was decidedly unwelcome."
 After the 2016 election, Michael Barone credited Sailer with having charted in 2001 the electoral path that Donald Trump had successfully followed.
 Economist Tyler Cowen said on his blog Marginal Revolution that Sailer is likely the "most significant neo-reaction thinker today."
-His work is popular with the alt-right.
+His work is popular across the American right.

 Views

-Views on race
+Views on race and ethnicity

+Sailer does not see race as a social construct.
+In his view, race is an "extremely extended family that inbreeds to some degree", and races, on average, significantly differ in intelligence and personality.
+In an article he wrote on Hurricane Katrina, Sailer has described black people as tending "to possess poorer native judgment than members of better educated groups" and thus need stricter moral guidance from society.
+In the same article, he said in reference to the New Orleans slogan "let the good times roll" that it "is an especially risky message for African-Americans."
+The article was criticized for being racist by Media Matters for America and the Southern Poverty Law Center, as well as some conservative commentators.
+Neoconservative columnist John Podhoretz wrote in the National Review Online blog that Sailer's statement was "shockingly racist and paternalistic" as well as "disgusting".

+He argued that the major cause for the lack of development of white identity politics was that "more Jews don’t want it to happen than do want it to happen."

 Sailer has been described as a white supremacist and white nationalist, including by the Southern Poverty Law Center and the Columbia Journalism Review.
-He argued that the major cause for the lack of development of white identity politics was that "more Jews don’t want it to happen than do want it to happen."
-Sailer himself denies that he is racist.
-The authors of the 2020 book The International Alt-Right criticized Sailer's views as having a "pseudoscientific veneer [that] barely covers a base and explicit racism".

-In his writing for VDARE, Sailer has described black people as tending "to possess poorer native judgement than members of better educated groups" and thus need stricter moral guidance from society.
-In an article on Hurricane Katrina, Sailer said in reference to the New Orleans slogan "let the good times roll" that it "is an especially risky message for African-Americans."
-The article on Hurricane Katrina was criticized for being racist by Media Matters for America and the Southern Poverty Law Center, as well as some conservative commentators.
-Neoconservative columnist John Podhoretz wrote in the National Review Online blog that Sailer's statement was "shockingly racist and paternalistic" as well as "disgusting".

-Rodolfo Acuña, a Chicano studies professor, regards Sailer's statements on race as providing "a pretext and a negative justification for discriminating against US Latinos in the context of US history".
-Acuña wrote that listing Latinos as non-white gives Sailer and others "the opportunity to divide Latinos into races, thus weakening the group by setting up a scenario where lighter-skinned Mexicans are accepted as Latinos or Hispanics and darker-skinned Latinos are relegated to an underclass".
+Sailer himself denies that he is racist or a white nationalist, and describes himself as a "citizenist".